gesaretto/writing_london/paper/voyage_draft.md

 - - -

-1. Jonson's poetical meditation on waste as the core of the degraded ecosystem of the Fleet implicitly alludes to two recurrent similitudes, that of the city as a human body and that of the city as a book, which Early Modern writers commonly used to address the developing complexity of urban spaces, and of London in particular.
+1. Jonson's poetical meditation on waste as the core of the degraded ecosystem of the Fleet implicitly alludes to two similitudes, that of the city as a human body and that of the city as a book, used by Early Modern writers to address the developing complexity of urban spaces, and of London in particular.
 We will for now focus on the first analogy, whose history was suggestively traced by Lawrence Manley as a specifically feminine trajectory, leading from a maternal or desirable body to an unfamiliar and monstruous one [@Manley1995].
 The site which serves as the background of _The Famous Voyage_ relates, predictably, to the second category: Benedict Robinson, for instance, explains how the poem turns London into a "grotesque female body with the Ditch a filthy channel into it, [...] ambiguously mouth, vagina, and anus" [@Robinson2014, 569].
 Leaving gender aside, this grotesque metamorphosis becomes even more relevant to the environmental degradation of the ditch and its waste if we consider that the portion of the brook explored by Jonson's adventurers had the special privilege - apparently unique at the time - of hosting "many a privie" (l.
 73) on its banks: here human ejections would therefore be intentionally conveyed into the waters of the stream, to become part of its bounded material cycle [@Cockayne 200].
 Waste corresponded to shit, both in a figurative and in a literal sense: if the metonymy transformed the city into a human body, then the Fleet inevitably became its excretory system.

 2. But it is precisely as it establishes and expands on this correspondence that the imaginative organization of _The Famous Voyage_ most surprises the reader.
 As Andrew Mcrae has convincingly demonstrated, the leading motive of this exploration of the Fleet is its assimilation to "the alimentary canal, understood in Renaissance medical theory to be a single channel winding through the body, which received and digested food, and subsequently ejected food" [@McRae1998].
 One of the most suggestive inventions of the poem, then, is that for which we follow the travelers along an unorthodox route, from anus to mouth, moving "haltingly through images of excretion to images of the preparation and consumption of food" [@McRae1998].
 Summoned by this inversion, the first "ugly monster" (l.
 61) of the narrative, encountered at the outlet of the Ditch, "_Bride-well_" (l.
 42), functions as a Rabelaisian embodiment of the massive amount of excrement expelled through this "dire passage" (l.
 59).